ngys9919/bells-tgc-ip1/README.md

 2. Navigation Bars:
    About link - About link: to open modal dialog box describing the about information

-   Login link (disabled) - reserved for future

    html links - SG-finder (navbar-brand): to jump to index.html page\
+              - Video link: to jump to youtube video page depending on language selection\
-              - Home link: to jump to home.html page\
+              - STB (Singapore Tourism Board) link: to jump to official Singapore Tourism Board landing page\
+              - Visit SG (Visit Singapore) link: to jump to official Visit Singapore landing page depending on language selection\
               - Chart link: to jump to chart.html page\
-              - Ask ChatGPT button: to jump to chatgpt.html page
+              - ChatGPT button: to jump to chatgpt.html page

    buttons - Ask ChatGPT button: to jump to chatgpt.html page\
            - Reset Map button: to reset map and settings to default\